ArgonDesign/alogic/doc/pipelines.md

 #### Nested FSMs as pipeline stages

+The following points explain how to create a pipeline in Alogic.
+The example afterwards will also help to clarify.

-Pipeline stages are defined as nested FSMs, which must be singletons (have only a single instance), and defined in pipeline order in the enclosing network.
-The nested FSMs can use `pipeline` variables declared in the enclosing network as if they were declared as variables in the nested FSM.
+- To create a pipeline entity, the designer will need to create a `network` entity with nested FSMs which will act as the pipeline stages.
+The nested FSMs must be singletons (have only a single instance), and must be defined in pipeline order in the enclosing network.

+- In the enclosing network, any variables that need to be passed between stages should be declared as `pipeline` variables.
+These can then be used inside the nested FSMs.

-Pipeline stage FSMs must be connected instance to instance using `->`, without providing a port selector.
-This tells the compiler to connect the automatically inserted pipeline ports of the FSMs.
-See the example below.
+- All pipeline stages must be connected instance to instance using `<stage-0-name>
+-> <stage-1-name>`.
+Ports should not be used as the compiler will automatically connect the required pipeline ports.

-The `read;` statement can be used to read in the pipeline variables from the previous pipeline stage, and the `write;` statement is used to write the pipeline variables to the subsequent pipeline stage.
-The first stage in a pipeline cannot contain a `read;` statement, and the last stage in the pipeline cannot contain a `write;` statement.
-These statements are operating on the automatically inserted pipeline input and output ports.
+- All pipeline stages (except for the first) must begin with a `read;` statement to read in the pipeline variables from the previous pipeline stage.

+- All pipeline stages (except for the last) must end with a `write;` statement to write the pipeline variables to the subsequent pipeline stage.

+ - The `read;` and `write;` statements operate on the pipeline variables that have been automatically connected by the compiler

-Here is an example of a 3 stage pipeline that computes the dot product of two 4-element vectors, and has a 1 dot product per cycle throughput.
+Here is an example of a 3 stage pipeline that computes the dot product of two 4-element vectors, and has a 1-dot-product per cycle throughput.
 The example deliberately handles each vector element as a separate scalar variable to demonstrate how pipeline variables are handled.
 The pipeline uses 4 multipliers in parallel in the 1st stage, and performs a radix-2 sum of the element-wise